CaterinaBi/CaterinaBi/README.md

 🌱 Retraining in Machine Learning and Data Engineering at [AiCore](https://www.theaicore.com) since June 2022 🔥

-💞️ *Always* looking to collaborate to projects related to the field of linguistics or the topic of up-skilling.
+💞️ *Always* excited about taking part in projects related to the field of linguistics or the topic of up-skilling.

 📝 I regularly write articles on my transition out of academia.
 Check out my [blog](https://www.caterinabonan.com/blog)!